Hilltop, Minnesota: History

-The land where Hilltop exists was originally an unincorporated part of the former Fridley Township, a civil township next to the city of Fridley.
-The land had a dairy farm and later was the Oak Grove Riding Academy and Stables.
+The land where Hilltop sits was originally an unincorporated part of the former Fridley Township, a civil township next to the city of Fridley.
+The land had a dairy farm and was later the Oak Grove Riding Academy and Stables.
 The first trailer park, Trailer City, opened on the land in the 1940s; another park, Sunnyside, soon opened next door.
 Residents of two trailer parks became concerned that the township was planning to remove the mobile homes.
-In 1956, led by Trailer City Park owner Les Johnson, they approached neighboring Columbia Heights and requested to be annexed by the city.
+In 1956, led by Trailer City Park owner Les Johnson, they approached Columbia Heights and requested to be annexed by the city.
 Columbia Heights turned down their request, so Johnson circulated a petition to have the residents vote on incorporation.
-The petition for incorporation passed smoothly, 137 to 34, and Hilltop was created.
+The petition for incorporation passed, 137 to 34, and Hilltop was created.
 The city was named after a nearby drive-in cinema.

-Columbia Heights soon annexed all the land surrounding Hilltop, and began to make antagonistic moves towards the young town, at one point threatening to halt Hilltop's water and sewer service for punitive reasons.
-Another item of conflict was Hilltop's plan to issue liquor licenses, which would compete with Columbia Heights' own municipal liquor store that accounted for a third of the city's operating budget.
-Instead of initially contracting with Columbia Heights, Hilltop opted to contract its fire protection from Fridley and establish its own police department by hiring a retired highway patrolman as police chief and three part-time officers.
-By 1959, tensions rose to the point where the Metropolitan Municipalities Commission, a predecessor of the Twin Cities-wide Metropolitan Council, asked the then-State Attorney General Walter Mondale to contest the Hilltop charter to the Minnesota Supreme Court.
+Columbia Heights soon annexed all the land surrounding Hilltop and began to make antagonistic moves toward the young town, at one point threatening to halt Hilltop's water and sewer service for punitive reasons.
+Another source of conflict was Hilltop's plan to issue liquor licenses, which would compete with Columbia Heights's municipal liquor store that accounted for a third of the city's operating budget.
+Instead of initially contracting with Columbia Heights, Hilltop contracted its fire protection from Fridley and established its own police department by hiring a retired highway patrolman as police chief and three part-time officers.
+By 1959, tensions rose to the point where the Metropolitan Municipalities Commission, a predecessor of the Twin Cities-wide Metropolitan Council, asked then State Attorney General Walter Mondale to contest the Hilltop charter to the Minnesota Supreme Court.

 Hilltop's first mayor was William Wychor, who instituted ordinances prohibiting activities such as "fortune tellers and other such like imposters"; "a person known to be a pickpocket, thief, burglar, yeggman, or confidence man and having no visible or lawful means of support"; and anyone "procuring or attempting to solicit money or any other thing of value by falsely pretending and representing himself to be blind, deaf, dumb, without arms or legs, or to be otherwise physically deficient".